2 - 1

 The United central defenders had looked uncomfortable against the combination of Haber and El Bakhtaoui, and the French striker should have opened the scoring with a chance he created himself.
 He robbed Edjenguele and raced clear only to send his shot wide.

 El Bakhtaoui had been shooting from outside the box at every opportunity, without successs.
-After half an hour he got it gloriously right.
+On half an hour he got it gloriously right.
 A prolonged Dee attack ended with Edjenguele heading clear as far as EL BAKHTAOUI, who took a touch before lashing a rising shot into the net, glancing off the underside of the bar, from 20 yards.
 It was no less than the Dark Blues deserved.

 A rare United attack produced a half chance for Scott McDonald who shot too high from a Billy King cutback.
 Dundee continued to dominate and United would have been happy to reach half time only a goal adrift with the opportunity to reorganise.

-Surprisingly and frustratingly the visitors equalised against the run of play, six minutes from half time after being on the ropes throughout the first half.
+Surprisingly and frustratingly the visitors equalised against the run of play, five minutes from half time after being on the ropes throughout the first half.
 Sam Stanton burst through on the right and drilled a hard, low cross over for Billy KING to tap the ball in at the far post.

 Dundee responded superbly to that disappointment.
 They opened the second half at a high tempo and seized control once again.
 Harry Lewis struggled to reach a corner but El Bakhatoui’s shot was blocked.
 From the next corner Kerr Waddell headed over.
 Roarie Deacon was next to have a go after he dragged the ball back from the byline to make space for a shot, but Mark Durnan blocked.
 Throughout the match the Dark Blues were winning corners every few minutes, and from yet another one Jack Hendry’s header flew inches past the far post with Marcus Haber lunging at the ball and just failing to turn it in.